perbaltzar/photoify/README.md

 * Sorting the posts.

 # DOING
+* Folder structure
+* Database
+* Tables

 # DONE
-*Database*
-*Tables*
-*Folder structure*
+* As a user I should be able to create new posts with image and description.
-*As a user I should be able to create an account.
+* As a user I should be able to create an account.
-As a user I should be able to login.
+* As a user I should be able to login.
-As a user I should be able to logout.*
+* As a user I should be able to logout.

 # Creator
 [Per Baltzar](https://github.com/perbaltzar)